University of Tennessee to be free for lower-income students

 NASHVILLE, Tenn.
-(AP) — The University of Tennessee will soon begin providing free tuition to Tennessee residents starting in the fall of 2020.
+(AP) — The University of Tennessee will begin providing free tuition to Tennessee residents starting in the fall of 2020.

-Interim university President Randy Boyd announced Thursday that tuition and fees will be covered for students with household incomes under $50,000 a year.
+Interim university President Randy Boyd announced Thursday that tuition and fees will be covered for students with household incomes of less than $50,000 a year.

 Qualifying students will be matched with volunteer mentors and need to complete service-learning hours.
 Both incoming students and those already enrolled in 2020 will be eligible.